tgautam16/tgautam16/README.md

 👯 I am looking to collaborate on challenging quantitative projects to solve complex real-world problems.

-🔭 My expertise lies in quantitative analysis, statistics, programming, data analysis, and data science.
+🔭 My expertise lies in data science, machine learning, forecasting, statistical modelling, and programming.

 📫 Feel free to reach out to me at 16.tasha@gmail.com